Sunday, May 30, 2021

-Donald Steinbrunner's football career went unnoticed, playing just one season (1953) for the Cleveland Browns.
-He'd been an offensive tackle for the Browns, but a knee injury ended his NFL football career after only eight games.
+Donald Steinbrunner's football career went largely unnoticed, playing just one season (1953) for the Cleveland Browns.
+He'd primarily been an offensive tackle for the Browns but also played defense and some end.
+He got most of his time playing special teams, however.

 However, in those eight games he was teammates with a who's who of NFL greats—Otto Graham, Len Ford, Bill Willis, Lou Groza, Doug Atkins, Marion Motley, Dante Lavelli, and others.

-He joined the United States Air Force, serving as a navigator and also served as assistant football coach at the United States Air Force Academy in Colorado Springs, Colorado.
+He joined the United States Air Force in college via ROTC, and after a year in the NFL he was called into active duty, was trained as a navigator and chose to stay in the military.
+After serving as an assistant football coach at the United States Air Force Academy in Colorado Springs, Colorado, he was transferred to Southeast Asia and was killed in action in Vietnam.

-When he was killed in action in Viet Nam it took decades for that to be recognized by the Pro Football Hall of Fame in its display for NFL players who died while serving in the military stating, "Some 30-plus years since Bob Kalsu’s untimely death, the Hall of Fame learned of a second pro football player, Don Steinbrunner, who died while serving his country in Vietnam".
+It took decades for him to be recognized by the Pro Football Hall of Fame in its display for NFL players who died while serving in the military stating, "Some 30-plus years since Bob Kalsu’s untimely death, the Hall of Fame learned of a second pro football player, Don Steinbrunner, who died while serving his country in Vietnam".

-Steinbrunner was sent to Vietnam in 1966, and after he was wounded in an aerial mission he was offered a safer assignment, which he refused.
+They report that Steinbrunner was sent to Vietnam in 1966, and after he was wounded in an aerial mission with a group he'd volunteered to join, he refused a safer assignment and later was killed when his plane went down a second time.

-Major Steinbrunner's plane, a C-123, was shot down on July 20, 1967, over Kontum, South Vietnam during a defoliation mission, There were no survivors among the five crewmen aboard.
+Major Steinbrunner's plane was shot down on July 20, 1967, in Kon Tum province, South Vietnam.
+There were no survivors among the five crewmen aboard.
 He was posthumously awarded a Purple Heart and the Distinguished Flying Cross for his valor.

 Steinbrunner's Commendations